mzazon/awesome-cloud-projects/azure/live-search-results-cognitive-search/live-search-results-cognitive-search.md

 1. **Create Azure Cognitive Search Service**:

    Azure Cognitive Search provides enterprise-grade search capabilities with features like full-text search, faceted navigation, and AI-powered enrichment.
 The service automatically handles indexing, query processing, and result ranking, making it ideal for building sophisticated search experiences.
-By choosing the Basic tier, we balance cost with functionality for our real-time search scenario.
+By choosing the Basic tier, we balance cost with functionality for our real-time search scenario while supporting multiple replicas and partitions.

    ```bash
    # Create Cognitive Search service